MastanSayyad/Visual-Sort/README.md

 ## #Getting Started

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
-Please make sure you read [CONTRIBUTING.md](https://github.com/MastanSayyad/Visual-Sort/blob/main/CONTRIBUTING.md)
+**Please Make sure you Star the repository ⭐** and Read [CONTRIBUTING.md](https://github.com/MastanSayyad/Visual-Sort/blob/main/CONTRIBUTING.md)

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.